๐Ÿ“Œ Ski centre in Glen Coe, Highland

 ๐Ÿ‘ช Queues & facilities

 The small car park limits numbers at Glencoe, keeping queues bearable even on the busiest days if most lifts are running.
-The new Access Chair has addressed queues for the Plateau Poma, previously caused by the mid morning migration up the mountain.
+The new Access Chair has lessened pressure on the Plateau Poma, previously caused by the mid morning migration up the mountain.

 Ski / snowboard hire is available on site, but there can be painful queues to pick up equipment at weekends and during school holidays – arrive early.
 Ski and snowboard lessons are available.
 There are two cafes: the White Corries Cafe in the smart base lodge, and a smaller one on the Plateau.
 There are basic “hobbit houses” at the lift base for overnight stays.

-A useful dry ski slope at the lift base allows ski school beginner teaching when conditions cause lifts to close, and there is a popular sledging slope (with reliable artificial snow backup) at the Plateau Cafe.
+A useful dry ski slope at the lift base allows ski school beginner teaching when conditions cause lifts to close, and there is a popular sledging slope (with reliable artificial snow backup) at the Plateau Cafe, served by its own conveyor belt lift.

 ๐Ÿฅœ In a nutshell: Snowsports in Scotland